 If a student does not go back to the text to understand its literal meaning, then obviously they need to be taught/reminded to do so; however, understanding that texts use words and sentences and paragraphs to convey particular ideas and pieces of information, and that it is necessary to look at the page and read those words to know what those ideas and pieces of information are, is the definition of knowing how to read.
 It is not a “higher order” skill by any stretch of the imagination.

 Moreover, a student who consults the given line references and argues otherwise does not have a problem using “evidence.”
-Rather, they are misunderstanding the text – which in turn could be a result of poor vocabulary, difficulty making sense out of complicated/unfamiliar syntax, lack of background knowledge, or any combination thereof.
+Rather, he or she is misunderstanding the text – which in turn could be a result of poor vocabulary, difficulty making sense out of complicated/unfamiliar syntax, lack of background knowledge, or any combination thereof.
 Those are not problems that can be solved through endless drilling of formal skills.

 The construction and appearance of these questions may be more complicated – that part would be hard to dispute – but they do not fundamentally test more sophisticated skills.

 So why bother to create such convoluted questions in order to test what is in reality a straightforward skill – one that can easily be tested by simply referring students to the appropriate section of the text, as is the case on the current test?
-Well, stay tuned for my next post…
+Well, see this post for some thoughts on that.